ajalan09/Progressify/README.md

 #### 3. Transformation View
 The transformation view is the Unique Selling Point (USP) of the app!
 It allows the user to compare his transformation pictures from any of his entries with front/side/back view to be able to see how he has progressed in his fitness journey!
 Fig 7 showcases a screenshot of my Transformation View comparing my initial photo with my very last photo, whereas Fig 8 is a Demo of how the Transformation Screen functions.

-Fig 7: Screenshot of Transformation View     |  Fig 8: Demo of how the Transoformation View works :-------------------------:|:-------------------------:
+Fig 7: Screenshot of Transformation View     |  Fig 8: Demo of how the Transformation View works :-------------------------:|:-------------------------:
 <img src="/Screenshots/IMG_4334.PNG" width=300> | <img src="https://media.giphy.com/media/f60deo37i56vl0pPhs/giphy.gif" width=300>